 § 36.38 Uniform and Clothing Allowance

 Employees Eligible for Allowance.
-Employees of the Montgomery County Central Communications Center, Jail, Sheriff’s Department, and Highway Department are required to wear uniforms and/or clothing that meet federal, state, and local standards in both design, uniformity, and safety and thus will be provided a uniform and clothing allowance in conformity with the provision of this policy.
+Employees of the Montgomery County Central Communications Center, Jail, Sheriff’s Department, and Highway Department are required to wear uniforms as defined by the IRS and/or clothing that meet federal, state, and local standards in both design, uniformity, and safety and thus will be provided a uniform and clothing allowance in conformity with the provision of this policy.

 Distribution and Maintenance.
 The Montgomery County Council has the authority to provide a uniform, clothing, and safety equipment allowance in its annual budget process.
 Eligible employees will either (1) receive an allowance for standard issued uniforms, (2) receive standard issued uniforms, or (3) receive a combination of an allowance and uniform necessary for the performance of his or her duties, as determined by the employee’s Department Head.
 Each eligible employee shall keep, maintain, and wear the distributed uniform as specified by their Department Head.
 Replacement of any clothing is the responsibility of the employee and must be done as needed and upon approval by the employee’s Department Head.
 Uniforms shall be maintained in proper working and presentable condition.